On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Proof of Theorem Proof of Theorem 1.3

-We are now ready to prove Theorem \ref{th:PAM}.
-Our proof is based on roughly-similar ideas to those used in the course of the proof of Theorem \ref{th:main}.
+We are now ready to prove Theorem~\ref{thPAM}.
+Our proof is based on roughly-similar ideas to those used in the course of the proof of Theorem~\ref{thmain}.
 However, at a technical level, they are slightly different.
-Let us point out some of the essential differences: Unlike what we did in the proof of Theorem \ref{th:main}, we now do not choose the values of $N$, $\beta$ and $\lambda$ as functions of $k$, but rather as functions of $R$; the order of the moments $k$ will be fixed; and we will not sum on $k$, but rather sum on a discrete sequence of values of the parameter $R$.
-The details follow.
+Let us point out some of the essential differences: unlike what we did in the proof of Theorem~\ref{thmain}, we now do not choose the values of $N$, $\beta$ and $\lambda$ as functions of $k$, but rather as functions of $R$; the order of the moments $k$ will be fixed; and we will not sum on $k$, but rather sum on a discrete sequence of values of the parameter~$R$.
+The details follow. \begin{pf*}{Proof of Theorem~\ref{thPAM}} First we derive the lower bound by following the same method that was used in the proof of Theorem~\ref{thmain}; see Section~\ref{secproofmain}.
+But we now use Lemma~\ref{lempatails} rather than Corollary~\ref{cobds}.